Open OnDemand: Web-Based Access to the Illinois Campus Cluster

-As part of this maintenance, the following update has been made to the scratch storage configuration:
+As part of our 7/17 maintenance, the following update has been made to the scratch storage configuration:

 • The previous /scratch file system has been mounted as /scratch_old in read-only mode.